DataMigrators/cpd-docs.mettleci.io/excluding-columns-from-tests.md

 # Excluding columns from tests

-You can omit selected columns from the test case output comparison by adding the columns to be ignored to an `ignore` property array for the relevant output specification.
+You can omit selected columns from the test case output comparison by adding the columns to be ignored to an `ignore` array in the relevant specification's `then` property.

 ```json
 {